jm/toybox/README.md

 Git submodules are a fine way to manage repositories that you just want to clone down and update.
-Using `toybox` gives you that ability as well as the ability to manage transient dependencies (and their proper, non-conflicting versions) in those repositories.
+Using `toybox` gives you that ability as well as the ability to manage transitive dependencies (and their proper, non-conflicting versions) in those repositories.

 ## Usage